denver-code/denver-code/README.md

 ### Hi there!

-- ✨ Write on: Python3, Dart/Flutter, NodeJS
+- ✨ Write on: Python3, Dart/Flutter, NodeJS, Rust
 - ⚡️ <a href="https://italent.org.ua">iTalent</a> Technical moderator!